Lazar: Stop Limiting Mac Jones's Ceiling, He's Already Better Than Most Thought - CLNS Media

 Dating back to the pre-draft process, the debate surrounding Patriots rookie quarterback Mac Jones was always about his ceiling.

-Jones’s detractors admitted that his accuracy under 20 yards and efficient coverage reads would make him a reliable game-manager.
+Jones’s detractors acknowledged that his accuracy under 20 yards and efficient coverage reads would make him a reliable game-manager.

 Even as someone who supported the pick and was pro-Jones in this summers’ QB competition with Cam Newton, I had my doubts about Jones’s ceiling.
 After the Week 4 loss to the Bucs, I wrote that the Pats should turn their focus to maximizing a quick-passing attack where efficiency at the short and intermediate level would make up for the absences of big plays.